graphcore/examples/applications/tensorflow/reinforcement_learning/README.md

 1. Prepare the TensorFlow environment.
    Install the poplar-sdk following the README provided.
 Make sure to run the enable.sh scripts and activate a Python virtualenv with gc_tensorflow installed.
-2. Setup PYTHONPATH.
-The model code for this example is given in examples/models.
-So before running the program, execute:
-   `export PYTHONPATH=$PYTHONPATH:<path-to-examples>`
-3. Run the training program.
+2. Run the training program.
    `python3 rl_benchmark.py --batch_size 8 --time_steps 16 --num_ipus 8`

 Use `--help` to show all available options.